ApacheTech-VintageStory-Mods/CampaignCartographer/src/CampaignCartographer/_Includes/README.md

  - **Melchior:** For assistance with ProtoBuf, and overwriting vanilla classes.
  - **Craluminum2413:** Translation into Russian, and Ukrainian.
  - **Aledark:** Translation into French.
- - **Novocain:** Original creator of some of the back-end reflection helpers, and ClientSideEverywhere hack.
+ - **Novocain:** Insipiration for some core Gantry features, and the Waypoint Beacons.
  - **Tyron:** For refactoring some of the API to make this mod easier to make.